rahul4code/namasteReact/chapterNotes/chapter11.md

 - Both works parallerly.

 ## What is PropDrilling
-- The data that is being passed from parent to nth child, this process called Prop Drilling.
+- The data that is being passed from parent to nested child, this process called Prop Drilling.

 ## What is Lifting the state up ?
 - It means making the child state available to get update by moving it to parent so that it will controlled by parent and follow the instructions.
+-  It involves moving the state from a lower-level component to a higher-level component so that multiple components can share and manipulate the same state data.

 ## What is the role of Profiler in React dev tool ?
 - It used in optimizing the performance of app.